This story has two components, and I’m going to start with the second.

 A wider forefoot and toe spread improves our centre of balance and improves the ability to feel and control the ground.
 The other thing is, your big toe should shoot straight out of the front of your foot.
 It should not angle in the way narrow shoes might force it .
 The big toe is an absolutely critical part of the kinetic chain, as the last point to push the ground, if that big toe doesn’t push up straight (or push at all), we lose hip extension, glute activation, and power through the posterior kinetic chain.
 No big toe, no vertical, no speed, and no lateral power.

 When it comes to runners, I think they live on a continuum, so something like Saucony, Asics, or Brooks typically have a narrow tapered toe, while something like a Nike Free has a little bit more room.
-For me, the gold standard (without going all the way to a toe shoe) for a wide toe box is Vivo barefoot*.
-These guys have a super wide toe box, with lots of room for those toes to spread, wiggle and move around like they should, the motion control in these is also pretty minimal making the intrinsic muscles of the foot have to work for themselves.
+For me, there are three great brands for find ing a shoe with a wide toe box, zero heel drop and minimal arch support.